Boys and Girls may choose from the following:-

 The following items are required by children for physical education:

-Navy blue or black plain shorts (no lycra cycling shorts), plain white tee shirt (or preferably with Fairfields logo).
+Navy blue or black plain shorts (no lycra cycling shorts), plain white tee shirt (or with Fairfields logo).
 Trainers which complement the rest of the uniform.

-Navy blue or black plain shorts, plain white tee shirt (or preferably with Fairfields logo), trainers, tracksuit or jumper.
+Navy blue or black plain shorts, plain white tee shirt (or with Fairfields logo), trainers, tracksuit or jumper.

 A slipper bag with a drawstring or a small sports bag should be provided to hold articles of PE clothing.
 We cannot store large bags in school.
 We insist on a drawstring bag for children in Reception, Year 1 and Year 2.